Local Exhaust Ventilation Surveys (LEV)

-Hydro-X Air has designed a fully comprehensive inspection report inline to meet COSHH regulations for Local Exhaust Ventilation (LEV) Surveys.
+Hydro-X Air has designed a fully comprehensive inspection report to meet COSHH regulations for Local Exhaust Ventilation (LEV) TExT.

-This states that all LEV systems must be regularly tested, at least once within 14 months.
-As an LEV Testing company – our consultants are P601 trained, and when on-site part of their testing survey would be to inspect on-site logbooks, all paperwork relating to daily, weekly and monthly inspection works.
+As an LEV Testing company – our consultants are P601 trained, and when on-site part of their testing survey would be to inspect on-site user manuals, logbooks, all paperwork relating to LEV Systems.